 The school does not accept bullying of any kind.
 Bullying can be defined as any repeated prejudice or action being used to intimidate another person.
 Bullying and intimidation cause emotional distress and are confronted at an early stage.
 Bullying is usually part of a pattern of behaviour rather than isolated incidents and frequently requires support to be given to the victim together with firm action being taken against the perpetrator.
 Children are encouraged to inform an adult of any poor behaviour choices.
+All children are regularly told who they can talk to in confidence.
+Worry monster are available in each classroom for children to have communication with staff in a nonverbal form.
 Name calling and aggressive play fighting are unacceptable behaviours as they frequently lead to instances of bullying behaviour.
-(See Anti-Bullying Policy)